Longwater1234/WedemyServer/README.md

 ### With Docker

-I have attached [Dockerfile](Dockerfile) for the Springboot server only (slim image).
+I have attached [Dockerfile](Dockerfile) for the Springboot server only.
 You will need to set up MySQL & Redis separately.
 Refer to official Docker docs on how to pass ENV variables listed above.

 ```bash